input-output-hk/cardano-sl/docs/delegation_design_spec.md

     Stakeholders who delegated to this pool should be notified and asked to redelegate by their wallet the next time they are online.

+### Heavyweight delegation certificates

+Users can transfer the rights of participation in the PoS protocol from one staking key to another, by posting a _heavyweight delegation certificate_ to the blockchain.

 Heavyweight Delegation Certificates

-:   Users can transfer the rights of participation in the PoS protocol
-    from one staking key to another, by posting a _heavyweight delegation certificate_ to the blockchain.
-A heavyweight delegation certificate is a tuple containing
+:   A heavyweight delegation certificate is a tuple containing

     - the public staking key delegating its staking rights,
     $vks_\text{source}$
-    - the public staking key to which stake is delegated,
+    - the public stake pool key to which stake is delegated,
-    $vks_\text{delegate}$[^heavyweight-pointer]
+    $vks_\text{pool}$

     It must be signed by $sks_\text{source}$.

-Delegation Revocation Certificate

-:   Users might want to take control of stake that they had previously
-    delegated.
-They can do that by posting a _delegation revocation certificate_, containing the key for which they want to invalidate previously posted delegation certificates.
-It must be signed by the corresponding secret key.
-A pointer address which points to a revoked certificate will not be included for leader election.
+Note that there is no corresponding delegation revocation certificate.
+If a user wishes to change their delegation choice to a different stake pool or their own private stake pool then they can simply post a new delegation certificate.
+The delegation certificate is revoked when the source stake key is de-registered.

 ### Lightweight Delegation Certificates